What is CCPA?

 If you’ve read this far and are still wondering if the CCPA applies to your business, the answer is, “very likely yes, no matter where in the world you are located, if you do business at scale in California.”
 For the specific revenue and data collection thresholds that apply to determining whether or not CCPA applies, please see our FAQ on this topic.

 The CCPA requires businesses not only to update their privacy policies but also to train their staff in privacy compliance.
 If you are a privacy professional in need of formal training, CCPA Toll Free offers a free, CPE eligible 30 minute video course and a training certificate at www.ccpafreetraining.com.
 This CCPA Compliance series is adapted and condensed from the CCPA Free Training content (see all training slides, including image credits, here).

 The CCPA requires businesses to train all of their staff that either handle consumer privacy requests or who are responsible for implementing privacy policies and CCPA compliance.
 Most businesses focus their training efforts on the customer service teams who interact daily with consumers, the product managers who dictate what information a service will collect, and the marketing and other data stakeholders within an organization that exploit consumer data.
 For more information about CCPA training, see also our article in CPO Magazine.

-The articles in this workshop series cover CCPA compliance and solutions both broadly and narrowly, concentrating on the first steps a business should take—implementing the most visible signs of privacy compliance—along with how to develop good privacy management processes.
+The articles in this CCPA compliance section both broadly and narrowly, concentrating on the first steps a business should take—implementing the most visible signs of privacy compliance—along with how to develop good privacy management processes.